Background pattern

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD”.
+Do not use this medication after the expiration date stated on the package after "EXP".
 The expiration date is the last day of the month indicated.

-Store below 30 °C.
+Store below 30°C.

-6. Content of the container and additional information
+6. Package contents and additional information

 Composition of Betahistina TecniGen

-• The active ingredient is betahistine dihydrochloride.
+• The active ingredient is betahistina dihydrochloride.

-Appearance of the product and content of the container
+Appearance of the product and package contents

 Packaging of 50 and 60 tablets in PVC/PVDC/Alu blisters.

-Only some package sizes may be commercially marketed.
+Only certain package sizes may be marketed.

 Tecnimede España Industria Farmacéutica, S.A.